-SEP plans are yet another type of tax qualified plan one can use to accumulate monies for retirement.
-The attraction lies in the higher contribution levels, more so than other qualified plans.
+SEP plans are yet another type of tax qualified pension plan that one could use to accumulate monies for retirement on a tax favored basis.

 What is a SEP?